AlecDivito/simple-register-vm/README.md

 2. The remaining bits will be the Operands
 Using this design our opcodes can have up to 3 Operands (arguments)

+### What's an Opcode?

+A opcode is a command that is represented by a byte.
+In this virtual machine it will be possible to have up to 255 Opcodes

+### What are problems with the current implementation?

+If we were to load a number, we out only have enough space to store 2 bytes of data (16 bits) because 1 byte will specify the Opcode and 1 byte will specify the register to target

 # Goals from Tutorial
 We want our VM to bee